vyigity/ProjectBase/README.md

 # ProjectBase

 ProjectBase (PB) is a Utility and Data Access library.
-PB designed with a interface oriented approach to ensure extentibility and reliablity.
+PB designed with a database independent interface oriented approach to ensure extentibility and reliablity.
 PB's codes can be changed or manipulated easily.

 PB has 3 type of data access: